First steps

 • Default AgentQL SDK implementation is built on top of Playwright and uses all of its functionality for interacting with browser, page and elements on the page.

 • By default Playwright launches the browser in headless mode.
-Here it is explicitly set to False for the sake of example.
+Here it's explicitly set to False for the sake of example.

 Step 3: Define AgentQL Query